 Want to offer live chat to visitors on your WordPress site?
 If so, what better service to use than a company that is literally named LiveChat?
 In this Livechat review, we’ll be taking a look at LiveChat from the perspective of a WordPress site owner.
 While LiveChat is technically a standalone SaaS, they have their own WordPress plugin that makes it super simple to set your WordPress site up with LiveChat.

-To that end, I’ll be reviewing two things:
+To that end, we’ll be going over two things:

 - The actual LiveChat service